Papillor/todolist_flask_psql/README.md

 # create the db

 CREATE DATABASE todolist;
-GRANT ALL PRIVILEGES ON DATABASE authflask TO youruser;
+GRANT ALL PRIVILEGES ON DATABASE todolist TO youruser;

 # select the db